zackimball/blog/November20/Debugging .NET Framework in VSCode.md

 nuget install Newtonsoft.Json -Version 12.0.3
 ```

 For me, this took immediately and I had my shiny new package rolling immediately.
 It does mean that instead of using the Package Manager GUI, you'll be using the nuget site to find packages and get the correct versions for your project, but this to me was a small trade off as I found the package manager GUI to be a little tough to use anyway.
+If you have pulled down an already established Framework project, you can do a `nuget restore` command in the root of your project and it will pull in those packages as well.

-So, nuget's done and dusted.
+With that, nuget's done and dusted.

 ## VS Code Tasks